hydraulic-software/conveyor/guidebook/docs/tutorial.md

     RDNS names are just a naming convention meant to keep apps clearly separated.
 Actual domain name ownership isn't checked by anything.
 If you don't have a website consider creating a [GitHub](https://www.github.com) account and then using `io.github.youruser.yourproject`, which will ensure no naming conflicts with anyone else.

 !!! tip "Cross platform UI"
-    JetPack Compose is the next-gen native UI toolkit on Android and it also runs on Windows/Mac/Linux, making it easy to share code between mobile and desktop.
+    Jetpack Compose is the next-gen native UI toolkit on Android and it also runs on Windows/Mac/Linux, making it easy to share code between mobile and desktop.
 [JavaFX also runs on mobile](https://gluonhq.com/products/mobile/) and [the web](https://www.jpro.one).
 The native C++ app uses OpenGL and the [GLFW library](https://glfw.org/), which abstracts the operating system's windowing APIs.

 ## Step 3.
 Compile the app